Kamau Oginga Siwatu, Ph.D.

 Office: Education 371

-Kamau Oginga Siwatu, PhD, is an Associate Professor of Educational Psychology in the College of Education.
+Kamau Oginga Siwatu, PhD, is a Professor of Educational Psychology in the College of Education.
 During his tenure at the university, Dr. Siwatu has taught a range of courses which include Educational Psychology, Cognition and Instruction, and the Foundations of Mixed Methods Research.
 While maintaining a highly visible research agenda, Dr. Siwatu has served on a number of thesis and dissertation committees.
 During the next phase of his career, Dr. Siwatu has dedicated himself to working more closely with K-12 teachers and students.
 In addition to being on the board of directors for the Lubbock (TX) Boys and Girls Club, he currently volunteers each week at an elementary school where the kids affectionately refer to him as “The Professor.”

 - Doctorate of Philosophy in Educational Psychology (University of Nebraska-Lincoln)